Juvenile Drug Court Program

 The following three steps must be taken before an eligible juvenile is enrolled in the Drug Court Program.
 The steps are as follows:

-- The juvenile must first talk to his/her parent or guardian about the program and whether they will support the juvenile (including court appearances) in his/her efforts to stay chemical-free.
+- The juvenile must first talk to his or her parent or guardian about the program and whether they will support the juvenile (including court appearances) in his or her efforts to stay chemical-free.

-- The juvenile must then talk to his/her Public Defender 410-324-8958 or private attorney about whether he/she should enter the program.
+- The juvenile must then talk to his or her Public Defender 410-324-8900 or private attorney about whether he or she should enter the program.

 What are the Benefits of Participating in the Juvenile Drug Court Program?

-- May provide an opportunity to avoid a commitment to a juvenile camp or institution; and
+- May provide an opportunity to avoid a commitment to a juvenile camp or institution

 Do I need to have an attorney with me for all reviews/court appearances?